ncoghlan/pulpdist/doc/configuration.rst

-* ``exclude_from_listing``: rsync wildcard patterns to ignore by default when determining which version directories to synchronise (if one of these filters matches the wildcard pattern identifying *desired* versions, then that exclusion filter will be omitted from the raw tree definition).
+* ``exclude_from_listing``: rsync wildcard patterns to ignore by default when determining which version directories to synchronise (if one of these filters matches the wildcard pattern identifying *desired* versions, then that exclusion filter will be omitted from the raw repo definition).
-* ``exclude_from_sync``: rsync wildcard patterns that are always ignored when creating a raw tree definition (e.g. to exclude standard locations for temporary working files)
+* ``exclude_from_sync``: rsync wildcard patterns that are always ignored when creating a raw repo definition (e.g. to exclude standard locations for temporary working files)

 .. _raw-tree-def:

-Raw Tree Definitions
+Raw Repo Definitions
 ^^^^^^^^^^^^^^^^^^^^

-Raw tree definitions are a low-level interface that corresponds directly with the settings accepted by the underyling calls to the Pulp REST API.
+Raw repo definitions are a low-level interface that corresponds directly with the settings accepted by the underyling calls to the Pulp REST API.
 They allow direct specification of sync operations at the rsync level without needing to create single use remote tree, source and server definitions.

-A raw tree definition is a mapping with the following attributes:
+A raw repo definition is a mapping with the following attributes:

 * ``repo_id``: Locally unique repo ID (alphanumeric characters and hyphens only)
 * ``display_name``: Human readable short name for the repository